The Grain-Free Controversy, Explained

 Celiac-Like Disease

-A few breeds, notably Irish Setters, have been documented to develop a gluten-sensitive enteropathy similar to celiac disease in humans.
-For these dogs, avoiding gluten-containing grains (wheat, barley, rye) is medically necessary.
+A few breeds, like Irish Setters, can develop a gluten-sensitive issue similar to celiac disease in humans.
+For these specific dogs, avoiding gluten-containing grains (wheat, barley, rye) is medically necessary.

 Veterinary Recommendation

-If your veterinarian specifically recommends a grain-free diet based on your individual dog's health profile, follow their guidance.
-Blanket dietary decisions based on internet trends are no substitute for veterinary assessment.
+If your vet specifically recommends a grain-free diet for your dog's individual health profile, listen to them.
+Blanket decisions based on internet trends never beat a hands-on veterinary assessment.

 What Veterinarians Actually Recommend

-The veterinary nutrition community has been remarkably consistent on this topic.
-The consensus from board-certified veterinary nutritionists (DACVN) can be summarized as:
+The veterinary nutrition community is remarkably consistent here.
+I always recommend skipping the boutique marketing entirely.
+The expert consensus from board-certified veterinary nutritionists (DACVN) is clear.

-4. Does the company own its own manufacturing facilities?
+- Does the company own its manufacturing plants?

 What to Look For on the Label